Queen Elizabeth II lies in state after solemn procession

 “Let not your heart be troubled: ye believe in God, believe also in me.
 In my Father’s house are many mansions: if it were not so, I would have told you,” Welby read from the Book of John.

+Four officers from the Household Cavalry -– two from the Life Guards and two from the Blues Royals -– began the first vigil at the coffin, taking their places at each corner and bowing their heads.

-Thousands had queued up along the banks of the River Thames, waiting their turn to enter the hall and pay their respects.
+Thousands had queued up along the banks of the River Thames, waiting to enter the hall and pay their respects.

 The crowds are the latest manifestation of the nationwide outpouring of grief and respect for the only monarch most Britons have ever known after her 70 years on the throne.